-DLNR NEWS RELEASE: Thousands of Hawaii visitors seeing coral bleaching up closePosted on Oct 9, 2015 in Latest News, Newsroom, Press Releases
+DLNR NEWS RELEASE: Thousands of Hawaii visitors seeing coral bleaching up closePosted on Oct 9, 2015 in Latest Department News, Newsroom, Office of the Governor Press Releases

 (MOLOKINI) – When the Keolahou arrives at Molokini Crater, three miles off Maui’s south coast, more than a dozen commercial tour boats are already moored.
 The Keolahou is a DLNR Division of Aquatic Resources (DAR) research vessel.
 Yesterday it carried five researchers to Molokini to continue, what has been so far, a three-year-long coral bleaching monitoring project.
 While the researchers dive to lay out transect lines, to tag coral heads and to photograph them, hundreds of tourists snorkel nearby.